MarcosCunhaDev/products-app/README.md

 This is one way to run your app — you can also build it directly from Android Studio.

-## Possible errors: Case insesitive
+## Possible errors: Case insensitive

 If you are encountering errors while running the project (due to a case sensitivity issue with the calendar native module), follow these steps:
 1. Rename the folders to match the repository: